 Start with the rebus on the back of the card.
 You have to combine the GI from the memory stick with the ants that crawl over it.
 You get the word GIANTS.
 Adding this to the word cloud, you get the text ‘WOW!
 They Might Be Giants’.
 A quick google search should show that ‘They Might Be Giants’ is a band.
 That fits the front of the card nicely, seeing as it has something to do with music!

-The map is of a country, Turkey to be specific!
+The map on the back of the Card is of a country, Turkey to be specific!
 The yellow circle highlights its capital.
-We also had to find a famous song of the band They Might Be Giants.
-Both paths should lead to the one and only final destination of this clue, Istanbul.
+You could also research a famous song of the band They Might Be Giants.
+Both paths should lead to the final destination of this clue, Istanbul.

 A bit of research should lead you to the following page: https://musescore.com/user/32135523/scores/5595010.
 Here you will find the song ‘Istanbul (Not Constantinople)’ transcribed into music sheets for the Violin, made by the user “sweetkulhet1” on the site of MuseScore.